saich9424/SOEN-691-PROJECT/README.md

 Dataset Analysis (Recommender System)

 ## Abstract
-In the given dataset we have more than 40k restaurants scattered across different metro cities.
-Our goal is to build the recommender system as recommender Engines or Systems are among the most popular applications of data science today.These systems  are used to predict the “rating” or “preference” that a user would give to an item.
-We will implement two recommender systems, which will be content based and colloberative filtering based using algorithms ALS and TF-IDF in Apache Spark.
+Our goal is to build the recommender system as recommender Engines or Systems are among the most popular applications of data science today.
+These systems are used to predict the “rating” or “preference” that a user would give to an item.
+We will implement two recommender systems, which will be content-based and collaborative filtering based using algorithms ALS and TF-IDF in Apache Spark.
 We will evaluate the results based on RMSE and other metrics and recommend restaurants to the user.
 ## I. Introduction
 ### Context